ben-n93/SQL-tips-and-tricks/README.md

 ### Anti-joins are your friend
 Anti-joins are incredible useful, mostly (in my experience) for when you only want to return rows/values from one table that aren't present in another table.
-- You could instead use a subquery although conventional wisdom dictates that anti-joins are faster.
+- You could instead use a subquery although you might want to experiment as to which method is faster.
 - `EXCEPT` is an interesting operator for removing rows from one table which appear in another query table but I suggest you read up on it further before using it.

 ```SQL